learnwithvikasjha/docker-tutorial/01-Introduction/Installing-Docker-Running-Nginx.md

 sudo yum install -y docker
 ```

-# Adding our user in Docker Group, so that we can run it without using sudo everytime.
+# Adding our user in Docker Group, so that we can run it without using sudo every time.
 ```
 sudo usermod -aG docker $USER
 newgrp docker